streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 There is no theoretical limitation as to the format or type of data in Streamr.
 Anything which can be expressed in digital form is fair game.
 It is perfectly possible to create streams which contain digital images, streaming video, or other domain-specific data.
 If your use case takes you beyond the built-in data types, come and talk to us about what you have in mind.

-##Creating streams
+##Creating a stream

 You can create new streams either through the user interface or by using the <g:link controller="help" action="api">stream API</g:link>.
 Each stream is identified by a unique ID.
 There’s no technical limit on the overall number of streams.

-If you want to create a stream manually, go to the Streams tab.
+If you want to create a stream manually, go to the <kbd>Streams</kbd> tab.
 There’s a button which looks like this:

 <g:img dir="images/user-guide" file="create-stream-button.png" class="img-responsive" />

-A click on the button takes you to a dialog where you’ll fill in the stream name and an optional description.
+A click takes you to a dialog where you’ll fill in the stream name and an optional description.

 <g:img dir="images/user-guide" file="create-stream-dialog.png" class="img-responsive center-block" />

-A new stream is created when you press the **Next** button.
+A new stream is created when you click the **Next** button.
 You’ll be shown a stream view that includes the stream details (the name and description), API credentials, configured fields (there won’t be any yet), and a summary of stream history (there will be none yet).

 <g:img dir="images/user-guide" file="my-first-stream-view.png" class="img-responsive center-block" />

-##Editing stream details
+##Editing a stream

-If you want to edit stream details, you need to be in the Streams tab.
+If you want to edit stream details, you need to be in the <kbd>Streams</kbd> tab.
 Click on the stream name, and then click on the **Edit info** button.
 You'll see a dialog where you can rename a stream or modify its description.

 <g:img dir="images/user-guide" file="edit-stream-dialog.png" class="img-responsive center-block" />